abeGizaw/VideoRecognitionWebsite/README.md

 To set up the environment for this project, follow these steps:

+We recommend running this project on a server with GPUs (For example the Rose Hulman server which is in Linux)

 1. **Create and activate a new Conda environment:**

     ```bash